Status: [content-frozen]

 Canterbury: it was

-adopted when Alexander Reichle-Schmehl noticed that, accordingly to the
+adopted when Alexander Reichle-Schmehl noticed that, according to the

 the earliest recorded association between April 1 and foolishness